 - Day 2: Warm up your ski legs, partake in some tubing, and check out the views at Mt Norquay.
 Overnight, Banff

 - Day 3: Explore endless alpine at Banff Sunshine before an apres soak in the Banff Hot Springs.
 Overnight, Banff

 - Day 4: Discover the hidden stashes of Banff Sunshine and a live-show at the Banff Centre.
 Overnight, Banff

 - Day 5: Enroute to Lake Louise, experience an ice-walk in the deep recesses of Johnston Canyon.
 Overnight, Lake Louise

-- Day 6: Discover the expansive terrain of The Lake Louise Ski Resort and a moonlight sleigh ride across the frozen waters of Lake Louise.
+- Day 6: Discover the expansive terrain of The Lake Louise Ski Resort and a moonlight sleigh ride across the shoreline of Lake Louise’s frozen waters.
 Overnight, Lake Louise

-- Day 7: Embrace your final day in the Rockies in powder filled back-side bowls at The Lake Louise Ski Resort before partaking in some Ice-Magic.
+- Day 7: Embrace your final day in the Rockies in Lake Louise Ski Resort’s powder-filled backside bowls.
 Overnight, Lake Louise

 If you’re planning to fly to Banff, the closest airport is located in Calgary, within an easy 90-minute drive.
 Frequent airport transfer services are available between Calgary International Airport and local hotels.
 Our reservations specialists can book these transfers for you as part of your vacation package.

-Car rentals are also available if prefer more freedom to explore at your own pace and the chance to stay in both Banff and Lake Louise during your week-long vacation.
+Car rentals are also available if you prefer more freedom to explore at your own pace, and the chance to stay in both Banff and Lake Louise during your week-long vacation.